idibidiart/graffalo/README.md

 ## Feathers: Data-Oriented Microservices Framework for NodeJS

-There are many ways to create RESTful APIs with NodeJS and Express but things get a little more complicated when you also want to add real-time functionality and expose the same or similar functionality using websockets.
-Setting up shared authentication, finding consistent event names and making sure events get sent to the right clients are only some of the challenges.
-There are of course full blown real-time frameworks like Meteor or Sails but for a more minimalistic and flexible approach that works with GraphQL (Apollo Server), Feathers is the right fit.
-Feathers is a very small wrapper over top of Express 4 so it is nearly a drop-in replacement and can be used in place of Express in almost any existing application.
-You can still use all the same middleware, but you also get real-time, RESTful services right out of the box.
-The important new concept Feathers adds to Express is that of services.
+The important new concept Feathers gives us in NodeJS is that of composable, data-oriented services.
 A service is just a JavaScript object that provides one or more of the following queries and mutations using the following data-oriented, uniform API, which is callable from any other service, and, therefore, composable.

 ```javascript
 // All service methods return a promise